NeoDyln/alx-low_level_programming/0x09-static_libraries/README.md

 - This folder contains infor about creating static libraries with C

 ## Basics
+## Static Libraries
+- These are objects of code that one has written and wishes to reuse later on by pulling all of them into one archive
+- Static libraries are different in that they are linked at run time to the programs using it unlike others which copy code into the main program file.

 ### main.h
 - This file lists all the prototypes of the functions used